samjones00/docs/docs/_documentation/JWT-AuthProvider.md

 the Token is restored it will only be partially populated.
 You can detect when a Session was partially populated from a JWT Token with the new `FromToken` boolean property.

+#### Limit JWTs to Essential Info

+Only the above partial information is included as JWTs are typically resent with every request their size has an impact that adds overhead to each HTTP Request where special consideration should be given to limit its payload to only include essential information identifying the User, any authorization info or other info that needs to accessed by most requests, e.g. TenantId for usage in partitioned queries or Display Info shown on each server generated page, etc.

+Any other info is recommended to not be included in JWT's, instead they should be sourced from the App's data sources using the identifying user info stored in JWTs when needed.

+You can add any additional properties you want included in JWTs and authenticated User Infos by using the `CreatePayloadFilter` and `PopulateSessionFilter` filters below, be mindful to include only minimal essential info and keep the properties names small to reduce the size (and request overhead) of JWTs.

 #### Modifying the Payload

 Whilst only limited info is embedded in the payload by default, all matching